dcrodman/archon/README.md

 ## Installation

-There are three ways to run the existing server:
+There are three ways to set up the server:
+- using the setup script
-- manually build the server
+- manually
 - running the server in docker
-- using the setup script

-Consider using manual installation, or the setup script if you want to have full control on the tools and server you're running or if you want to change something on the fly.

-If you mostly need to run an existing version, want to test it out or just want to use less tools - consider using dockerized setup.
+Most people will want to use the setup script, which just automates the manual installation process.
+However if you'd prefer to test the server in an isolated environment or prefer to use fewer tools, the Dockerized setup may work better for you.

 ## Setup Script